Latest information from Gov UK, NHS UK & Public Health England

 Please ensure your contact details including telephone numbers are up-to-date.
 We may need to contact you for medication reviews, test results etc. so it is essential we have your correct telephone numbers.

-Patient Participation Group (PPG): If you are interested in attending meetings of the PPG, please complete a form which can be found under the section "Get Involved" on the right of this page.
-Please hand the completed form in to staff at Reception.
+Patient Participation Group (PPG): If you are interested in attending meetings of the PPG, please contact the Surgery for further information.

 Guided Busway: This is part of the "Bus priority package".
 Roadworks have now been completed and the Guided Busway is now running.
 Transport for Greater Manchester is working with local councils to improve bus links between Tyldesley, Leigh and Atherton, to and from Manchester via Salford and through to the heart of the city centre and Oxford Road and the central hospital sites.